 Getting Dark Mode on iPhone and iPad

 If you own an iPhone, you can use the built-in “Smart Invert” feature to change the background colors of all apps to a night-friendly dark mode.
-The feature is easy to set up, and you can use it when you’re in a room with little light or during the night.
+The feature is easy to set up, and while it might take a little bit of time to get used to, you can use it when you’re in a room with little light or during the night without frying your eyeballs.
 Here is how you can set it up:

 - Open Settings.

 - Navigate to “General,” then “Accessibility,” and select “Display Accommodations.”